skroon/depthfirstlearning.com/_posts/2020-03-31-VI-with-NFs.markdown

 **Questions**:

-1. __Additional__: Extend your CAVI implementation from the previous section to VI using natural gradient descent, and consider the impact of the minibatch size on the convergence time in terms of number of examples seen.
-Use the autodifferentiation capability of PyTorch to perform stochastic gradient descent on the ELBO (i.e. not following the natural gradient), and compare the performance of this to the previous approach.
+1. Extend your CAVI implementation from the previous section to VI using natural gradient descent, and consider the impact of the minibatch size on the convergence time in terms of number of examples seen.
+Use the autodifferentiation capability of PyTorch to perform stochastic gradient descent on the ELBO (i.e. not following the natural gradient), and compare the performance of this to the previous approach. (__Additional__)

 2. *The score function*.
 For a parameterized distribution $$p(x; \theta)$$, the score is defined as the gradient (w.r.t. $$\theta$$) of the log-density, and the covariance matrix of the score under this distribution is called the Fisher information matrix.